-Disabled athletes involved in sport at a high level appear to use similar types of supplements as non-disabled athletes such as protein, recovery powders and sports drinks.
-The strength of evidence is mixed for many supplement products and we would suggest you seek advice or search out information about a supplement prior to using it.
+The strength of evidence is mixed for many supplement products and we would suggest you search out information about a supplement prior to using it.
 It is recommended that you perform a personal cost-benefit analysis before deciding whether to use any nutritional supplement.
 Questions to ask before making your decision:

-- How strong is the evidence that it can help athletes in your sport/discipline/with your impairment?
-Look at scientific journals (laboratory and field based) and/ or ask a registered professional sports nutritionist, dietitian, sport scientist or doctor. - 2.
+- How strong is the evidence that it can help athletes in your sport/discipline/with your disability?
+Look at scientific journals (laboratory and field-based) and/ or ask a registered professional sports nutritionist, dietitian, sport scientist or doctor. - 2.
 Have the long-term benefits, issues or side-effects been investigated? - 3.
 Is the product regularly tested for prohibited substances?
 See information on 'Informed Sport' on the opposite page. - 4.
 How much does it cost? - 5.
 Can I gain the same (and sufficient) nutrients from a whole food source? - 6.
 Overall, do the gains/benefits outweigh the costs and possible risks of taking the supplement?
 Or vice versa?